Kwamb0/GHGpercapita_Project/README.md

 # Next Steps for the Future
 * Breakdown world power country's GHG emissions further and discover which industries whithin these countries are resposible for how much of the total emissions a country.
 This would show exactly where each country can improve/work on reducing their emissions.
 * Include population growth into our analysis somehow.
+* Updating the value of the dollar from 2005 to the current years value.
+* Updating the data to include the last 8 years.